SEO Strategy plan for a new website

 Optimise meta titles and descriptions

-With your page URLs and page content optimised, you should now optimise meta titles and descriptions.
+With your page URLs and page content optimised, you should now optimise the meta title and meta description for each page.

 Meta titles and descriptions are the text items you see directly under the URL in a Google search result.
 The meta title is the blue text that acts as the link to your website and the description is the dark grey text below that.